matthewdrees/matthewdrees.github.io/_posts/2022-09-30-the-rust-programming-language.md

 RefCell<T> to check borrowing rules at runtime instead of compile time. *Interior mutability* pattern.
 Useful for Mock objects.

 Can still get memory leaks with a reference cycle.
 Solution: use Weak<T> instead of Rc<T>.

+## 16. Fearless Concurrency

+This is cool.

+Rust standard library uses one system thread per language thread.

+Return value from thread::spawn is a JoinHandle.
+Use to allow spawned threads to finish.

+Use move closure to let spawned thread take ownership of variables.